 This is a problem that is more common than you may think, as tooth decay is often the reason people visit the dentist.
 Tooth decay is caused by bacteria and plaque that form and then sit on the teeth.
 It eats away at the enamel, which causes decay.
 It can be painful or depending on how quickly you’ve seen the dentist, it may not be bad yet.

 Tooth decay is dealt with in different ways depending on how extensive the decay and damage are, as well as what tooth/teeth are affected.
 For uncomplicated cavities, a simple filling is usually fine, but in other cases, a crown or even a root canal may be necessary.
-For teeth that are beyond repair, dentures or a dental implant may be the only option.

 The best way to prevent cavities is to floss and brush properly and regularly and visit your dentist for regular cleanings and check-ups.

 2) Teeth that aren’t aligned